shyamgj1900/tp/docs/UserGuide.md

 ## Introduction

-Kolinux is built to help NUS Computer Engineering freshmen to better integrate into university life by allowing them to **manage their work** and **learn more about NUS**, all in a **single integrated platform**.
-It is optimized for CLI users so that they can access the information that they require faster by typing in commands.
+Kolinux is designed and built to help NUS freshmen to better integrate into university life by allowing them to **manage their work** and **learn more about NUS**, all in a **single integrated platform**.
+It is optimized for CLI users so that they can access the information that they require faster by typing in commands easily.

 Kolinux offers a wide range of features for freshmen.
 These features include a **module manager** for freshmen to manage their modules and view information about them, a **timetable** to view their classes, an